genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 The `remap` operation will update the dictionary, so if you are running a Genesis cluster, it is better to use a Database Dictionary Store, as it is less error-prone and the user won't have to copy the dictionary file to the remaining nodes manually.

 It is potentially dangerous to switch the `DictionarySource` property.
-If you run 'remap` (which modifies the  dictionary) after `MigrateDictionary` and before switching the `DictionarySource` property, the file store and database store could contain different dictionaries and it is not safe to switch between them.
+If you run `remap` (which modifies the  dictionary) after `MigrateDictionary` and before switching the `DictionarySource` property, the file store and database store could contain different dictionaries and it is not safe to switch between them.

 ## GetNextSequenceNumbers

 This finds all the dictionary sequences and prints the next sequence number for each one of them.
-It displays the results on screen in csv format, so it is easy to redirect the output and reuse it with the **SetSequence** script (see below).
+It displays the results on screen in csv format, so it is easy to redirect the output and reuse it with the `SetSequence` script (see below).

 ### Syntax